 Divide to Reduce Time

-Start the cooling process by reducing the size or mass of you food.
-Cutting large food items into smaller pieces and dividing large containers into smaller containers will speed up the cooling process.
+Start the cooling process by reducing the size or mass of your food.
+A cook can speed up the cooling process by cutting large food items into smaller pieces and dividing large containers into smaller containers.

 Approved Methods to Cool Food

 Approved and efficient ways to cool food include: